ray-project/ray/doc/source/rayserve/overview.rst

 When should I use Ray Serve?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-RayServe should be used when you need to deploy at least one models, preferrably many models.
+RayServe should be used when you need to deploy at least one model, preferrably many models.
 RayServe (and Ray) allow for trivial model scaling and routing.
 Unlike traditional web servers, a running RayServe cluster can be modified and updated throughout it's lifetime.
 New routes, backends and policies can be added and removed.